-Multiple People Hospitalized in Las Vegas Mass Shooting
+Mass Shooting at a Festival on the Las Vegas Strip

 Twenty-six people were admitted to the hospital, University Medical Center spokeswoman Danita Cohen said.
 Of those, at least two died, 12 were in critical condition and the rest were being evaluated, she said.

+Kodiak Yazzie, 36, said he and his girlfriend were watching Jason Aldean's performance when he heard what sounded like fireworks.
+The music stopped temporarily and started up again before another round of pops sent the performers ducking for cover and fleeing the stage.

+Thousands fled as bursts of gunfire could be heard for more than five minutes, Yazzie said.

-Witnesses said they saw multiple victims as they fled the gunfire raining down on the concert venue.
-Some later huddled in the basement of the nearby Tropicana hotel-casino.
+Witnesses said they saw multiple victims and dozens of ambulances near the concert venue.
+Some attendees later huddled in the basement of the nearby Tropicana hotel-casino.

-Some officers took cover behind their vehicles while others carrying assault rifles ran into the Mandalay Bay Hotel and Casino.
+Officers carrying assault rifles ran into the Mandalay Bay Hotel and Casino.

 Authorities shut down part of the Las Vegas Strip and Interstate 15.